ICMS-conference/icms-conference.github.io/2018/sessions.md

 research and development and present new technologies.
 Papers exploring both research and educational experiences by using these technologies in an original way are also welcomed.

+### Topics (including, but not limited to)

+* Usability studies of new or existing interfaces
+* Novel mathematical interfaces
+* User requirements for future interfaces
+* Digital documents and mathematical content
+* New models for engaging with digital mathematical content
+* Interface design for mobile and touch-enabled devices
+* Mathematical tools for the web
+* Touch-based mathematical expression editor
+* Handwriting interfaces on touch-devices
+* Web-based assessment systems
+* Interactive and collaborative mathematical environments
+* Computational systems for scientific visualization
+* Mathematical editors and compilers
+* Mathematical reasoning via web & mobile interfaces
+* Case studies of educational experiences in the field

 ## 11. Backtrack search techniques in groups and combinatorics